abhinandandubey/abhinandandubey.github.io/posts/_posts/2020-10-10-The-Concurrency-API.md

 <br/>
 Feeling even more generous ?

 <a href="https://foodforeducation.org/" target="_blank"><b>$20 can feed a poor child for a whole year</b></a>.
 Akshaya Patra *(Aak-sh-ayah pa-tra)* is the world’s largest NGO school meal program, providing hot, nutritious school lunches to over 1.8 million children in 19,257 schools, across India every day.
+Your 20$ makes all the difference.

 <a href="https://foodforeducation.org/" target="_blank"><img src="https://github.com/abhinandandubey/abhinandandubey.github.io/raw/master/assets/images/2020-10-10-16-55-08.png"/></a>